 The Master of Global Business is taught over three 10-week trimesters.
 Each trimester includes 10 weeks of teaching with exams scheduled in weeks 11 and 12.

-All papers are 15 points except for the Research Project in Global Business which is 45 points.
+All courses are 15 points except for the Applied Global Business Project which is 30 points.
 Textbooks are included in your course fees.

-There are three key elements: Core professional knowledge and skills in international business (90 points), associated business knowledge and skills (45 points), and a research project in global business, a chance to apply the knowledge learned earlier to issues in global business (45 points).
+There are three key elements: Core professional knowledge and skills in international business (90 points), associated business knowledge and skills (45 points), an applied project in global business (30 points) and an applied business and communications skills course (15 points).

 The outcomes for graduates of the Master of Global Business are outlined in the Graduate Profile below.